henriChevreux/automated-argumentation-theory/README.md

 - A timestamped `af` file containing the abstract argumentation framework.
 - A timestamped `pkl` file containing the arguments dictionary.

+### Notebooks
+The `notebooks` directory increases transparency in the process and results obtained during the training phase of the models.

 Enjoy :)